-Cellophane crackles in my palms as I unpackage a new journal for 2021.
-Lifting the journal to my nose, I sniff deeply and allow that fresh pulpy smell seep deep into my amygdala.
+Cellophane crackles as I unpackage my new journal for 2022.
+Lifting the journal to my nose, I sniff deeply and allow that pulpy smell seep deep into my amygdala.
 One whiff and a wave of memories flash through my mind; my first day of school, my first day on my first job, the first day of a New Year.
-For me, the fresh pages of my diary are scented with signals of new beginnings.
+These fresh pages are scented with signals of new beginnings.

 I open to the first page, take my pen and fill a few pages with inspired intentions.
 Rather than making New Year Resolutions, I use the Narrative Approach I shared earlier this month.
 The Narrative Approach to New Year Resolutions, takes you on a journey of discovery;